Friday, August 30, 2019

 According to Mrs. Emily Miranda, many researchers have already come over to conduct a study and document the Bayambang Station because of its significance in our history.

-According to Mrs. Elisa Ferrer Cayabyab, her father, Mr. Eulogio B. Ferrer, used to be the chief of the train station and when the station closed down, their family took care of the place.
+According to Mrs. Elisa Ferrer Cayabyab, her father, Mr. Eulogio B. Ferrer, used to be the chief of the train station, and when the station closed down, their family took care of the place.
 But after her father died, many people took interest in the materials.
-Some of them have salvaged the railway or iron tracks and any metal part that could be sold, thus leaving only the brick wall, travesa (which is made of yakal lumber and forms part of the railway that is placed underground for support), and water stop post, which is made of steel and cement.
-These are reportedly the same people whose lives were badly affected ever since the station, which was their source of livelihood, closed down
+Some of them have salvaged the railway or iron tracks and any metal scrap that could be sold, thus leaving only the brick wall, travesa (which is made of yakal lumber and forms part of the railway that is placed underground for support), and water stop post, which is made of steel and cement.
+These are reportedly the same people whose lives were badly affected ever since the station, which was their source of livelihood, closed down.

 Natural disasters like earthquakes and other calamities and man-made disasters such as fire will remain as the top threats to what remains of the Bayambang PNR Station.